jcass77/django-apscheduler/README.rst

   ./manage.py migrate

-* Instanciate a new scheduler as you would with APScheduler.
+* Instantiate a new scheduler as you would with APScheduler.
 For example:
 .. code-block:: python

   from apscheduler.schedulers.background import BackgroundScheduler